What is paranoid personality disorder?

 How paranoid personality disorder develops?

 To date, no clear explanation as to what causes PPD.
 However, some researchers believe that PPD is hereditary.
-This means that a person can acquire paranoid personality disorder from his/her parents.
+This means that a person can acquire a paranoid personality disorder from his/her parents.
 Furthermore, PPD is most common in families who suffer from schizophrenia.
 Thus, many have speculated that these disorders are connected to each other.

 However, cognitive theorists believe that paranoid personality disorder develops due to maladaptive thinking.
 In other words, a person may develop PPD if s/he has constant suspicious thoughts regarding other people.
 These thoughts are generally unfounded.
 A person who is vulnerable to this disorder is someone who constantly sees others as deceptive and malevolent.